nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 ---

 **What would change my mind.** If a fairness metric were proposed that demonstrably escaped the impossibility theorem in realistic base-rate regimes — without trivializing one of its constituent claims — the "defense as deliverable" framing would be less essential.
 To my reading, no such metric has been proposed.
-The metric proposals I have seen (see Mehrabi et al. 2021 for a survey — [verify] full citation) all sit within the trade-off space the theorem defines.
+The metric proposals I have seen sit within the trade-off space the theorem defines.
+On causal fairness: if the causal structure of a domain could be reliably recovered from observational data alone, the requirement to bring a structural model would weaken.
+I do not believe this is generally possible, and the identifiability conditions for causal discovery are strict.

 **Still puzzling.** I do not have a clean way to elicit, from affected populations at scale, which fairness metric they would prioritize for a deployment that affects them.
 Engineering practice tends to make the choice on the engineer's authority, sometimes with input from compliance or ethics review.
 This is not satisfactory and I do not yet have a working alternative.
-Some recent work on participatory design (e.g., Sloane et al. 2022 — [verify]) may be the direction this comes from.
-The integration with the technical defense remains underspecified, and I am working on it.
+The integration of participatory design with the technical defense remains underspecified, and I am working on it.

 ---